-52 Source: Campaign for Better Transport: Lorries cause more damage to roads than cars (13.3.2017), "the Generalized Fourth Power Law is the most commonly agreed method to approximate the relative impact of vehicles on roads [...] a six-axle, 44-tonne truck is over 138,000 times more damaging than a typical, small, 1 tonne car (such as a Ford Fiesta) with two axles."
+57 Source: Campaign for Better Transport: Lorries cause more damage to roads than cars (13.3.2017), "the Generalized Fourth Power Law is the most commonly agreed method to approximate the relative impact of vehicles on roads [...] a six-axle, 44-tonne truck is over 138,000 times more damaging than a typical, small, 1 tonne car (such as a Ford Fiesta) with two axles."

 10.4.5 A last-mile delivery service or other consolidated delivery initiative which would potentially reduce heavy goods traffic through the town centre would benefit people and buildings, reduce congestion and improve air quality.
+The location of a depot for such a development would naturally need to be carefully considered so as not to create unintended consequences and worsen traffic.